 By Keith Boggs

-Did you know that it costs nearly $500,000 to buy a home in Frisco?
+Did you know that it costs nearly $700,000 to buy a home in Frisco Texas in March 2024, which is trending down -2.1% year over year?
+The media listing home price per square foot is $256.
 Without a doubt, homes are the largest investment most people make in their lifetime.
 Given the ridiculously high costs, there are a lot of risks involved.
 You could spend a lot of money on the house with defects hidden under floors, behind walls, and even in the attic — prone to bugs like termites and ants.

 A house could also have severe plumbing issues, electrical problems, structural instability, and water damages, among many others.
 Luckily, you can avoid all these problems through a home inspection.
 Investing in a home inspection is as valuable as investing in a good home.
 Compared to buying a home, home inspection costs are relatively small.